 <script> tags, respectively, inside the HTML itself rather than in an external file.
 This executes the code more quickly without requiring an additional file request.

 Again: this is ideally done manually by an experienced WordPress developer.
-But in a pinch, the above techniques can be accomplished with a plugin like WP Rocket, a paid premium plugin which does a good job of keeping things simple while offering good results.
-There are many free options available as well, with varying degrees of complexity and effectiveness, including Better WordPress Minify, Autoptimize, Merge + Minify + Refresh and many others.
+But in a pinch, the above techniques can be accomplished with a plugin like WP Rocket, a paid premium plugin that does a good job of keeping things simple while offering good results.
+There are many free options available as well, with varying degrees of complexity and effectiveness, including Better WordPress Minify, Autoptimize, Merge + Minify + Refresh, and many others.
 W3 Total Cache also does a nice job, and even Cloudflare offers some basic performance options.

 If your site does load using HTTP/2, though (over a secure HTTPS connection), then you can generally ignore the advice to concatenate files.
 HTTP/2 is a superior protocol that can load multiple files over a single connection, and that offers various other performance improvements.
-If your site’s files are loading over HTTP/2, it’s generally better not to concatenate—though it’s still always a good idea to have as few files in the header blocking rendering as possible.
+If your site’s files are loading over HTTP/2, it’s generally better not to concatenate—though it’s still always a good idea to have a few files in the header blocking rendering as possible.